-Yakisugi, also known as “shou sugi ban” in the west, is quickly becoming known worldwide as a great option for exterior siding.
-But how does a vernacular material used by farmers and fishermen in Western Japan for centuries suddenly become a luxurious must-have in the world of western architecture within about 15 years?
-There are a vast number of siding options available to us today, including cement, resin, metal, and wood, all offering a good lifespan at a viable budget and with desirable appearance.
-In our experience there are several reasons yakisugi is chosen, including the siding selection trifecta of cost+durability+beauty, plus alpha.
-Here they are listed below in common owner priority:
+Yakisugi, known as “shou sugi ban” in the west, is quickly becoming known worldwide as a great option for exterior wood siding.
+It's inexpensive.
+It's durable.
+It's beautiful.
+It's wholesome.
+But how does a traditional material used by farmers and fishermen in Japan suddenly become a must-have in the world of western architecture?

-- It's inexpensive.
+1. It's inexpensive.

-- It's durable.
+2. It's durable.

 Sugi is a porous, tannin-rich species with high weathering durability in exterior applications.
 The millwork necessary to survive heat treatment also means that the growth ring orientation is optimized to shed water and dry out quickly.
-Quick dry time corresponds to improved longevity with wood siding.
+The quick drying time means improved longevity with wood siding.

-- It’s beautiful.
+3. It’s beautiful.

-- It’s wholesome.
+4. It’s wholesome.

-Yakisugi heat treatment improves long term durability and negates the need for painting or oiling, so it is a less energy-intense cladding material than regular wood siding.
-Wood siding has 15x the insulative value of cement board and the porous species absorbs and expels moisture to moderate weather fluctuation, lowering energy consumption.
+Yakisugi heat treatment improves long term durability and negates the need for painting or oiling.
+This means that it is a less energy-intense material than regular wood siding.
+Wood siding has 15 times the insulative value of cement board.
+Not to mention the porous species absorbs and expels moisture to moderate weather fluctuation, lowering energy consumption.
 Non-toxic natural oil finishes don’t stink and don’t off-gas harmful chemicals.
 Exposed soot absorbs impurities in the air.